 To get the highest marks (5-6 points) in Section 1 of your IB History IA, you must articulate the significance of two sources to their inquiry.
 It’s unfortunate that only a few students meet this criterion.

-Many students tend to submit their research topic and then evaluate two sources without providing an explanation for their selection.
+Many students tend to submit their research topic in history and then evaluate two sources without providing an explanation for their selection.

 Despite the fact that evaluating sources is a common hurdle, there is definitely opportunity for improvement in this regard.